ampproject/amphtml/ads/README.md

 ### 1st party cookies

-Access to a publishers 1st party cookies may be achieved through a custom ad bootstrap

-file.
-See ["Running ads from a custom domain"](../builtins/amp-ad.md) in the ad documentation for details.
+Access to a publishers 1st party cookies may be achieved through a custom ad bootstrap file.
+See ["Running ads from a custom domain"](../extensions/amp-ad/amp-ad.md#running-ads-from-a-custom-domain) in the ad documentation for details.

 If the publisher would like to add custom JavaScript in the `remote.html` file that wants to read or write to the publisher owned cookies, then the publisher needs to ensure that the `remote.html` file is hosted on a sub-domain of the publisher URL. e.g. if the publisher hosts a webpage on https://nytimes.com, then the remote file should be hosted on something similar to https://sub-domain.nytimes.com for the custom JavaScript to have the abiity to read or write cookies for nytimes.com.

-## Guidelines for a pull request
+## Developer guidelines for a pull request
 Please read through [DEVELOPING.md](../DEVELOPING.md) before contributing to this code repository.

 ### Files to change